IText

-iText is a library for creating and manipulating PDF files in Java and.NET.

-iText was written by Bruno Lowagie.
+iText is a library for creating and manipulating PDF files in Java and .NET.
+It was created in 2000 and written by Bruno Lowagie.
 The source code was initially distributed as open source under the Mozilla Public License or the GNU Library General Public License open source licenses.
-However, as of version 5.0.0 (released Dec 7, 2009) it is distributed under the Affero General Public License version 3.
+However, as of version 5.0.0 (released Dec 7, 2009) and version 4.2.0 (released Jul 10, 2015) it is distributed under the GNU Affero General Public License version 3.
 A fork of the LGPL/MPL licensed version of iText is currently being actively maintained as the OpenPDF library on GitHub. iText is also available through a proprietary license, distributed by iText Software NV.

-iText provides support for advanced PDF features such as PKI-based signatures, 40-bit and 128-bit encryption, colour correction, Tagged PDF, PDF forms (AcroForms), PDF/X, colour management via ICC profiles, and barcodes, and is used by several products and services, including Eclipse BIRT, Jasper Reports, JBoss Seam, Windward Reports, and pdftk.
+iText provides support for advanced PDF features such as PKI-based signatures, 40-bit and 128-bit encryption, colour correction, Tagged PDF, PDF forms (AcroForms), PDF/X, colour management via ICC profiles, and barcodes, and is used by several products and services, including Eclipse BIRT, Jasper Reports, JBoss Seam, Windward Reports, and Pdftk.

 History

-iText (formerly rugPdf) was developed by Bruno Lowagie in the winter of 1998 as an in-house project at Ghent University to create a PDF document application for the student administration.
-Preliminary versions lacked most modern functionality, initially only featuring the ability to read and write PDF files, and required developers to be knowledgeable of PDF syntax, objects, operators, and operands to work with the library.
+iText (formerly known as rugPDF) was developed in the winter of 1998 as an in-house project at Ghent University to create PDF document applications for student administration.
+Preliminary versions could only initially read and write PDF files, and they required developers to be knowledgeable of PDF syntax, objects, operators, and operands to work with the library.
 Leonard Rosenthol, PDF Architect at Adobe, lists iText as one of the early milestones in the history of the openness of PDF.

-In 1999, Lowagie disbanded the rugPdf code and wrote the new library named iText.
+In 1999, Lowagie disbanded the rugPDF code and wrote a new library named iText.
 Lowagie created iText as a library that Java developers could use to create PDF documents without knowing PDF syntax and released it as a Free and Open Source Software (FOSS) product on February 14, 2000.
 In the summer of 2000, Paulo Soares joined the project and is now considered one of the main developers.

 In late 2008, iText became available for proprietary license, and in early 2009, iText Software Corp. was formed to be the worldwide licensor of iText products.